 If you want to get into the habit of using mindfulness in every moment to maintain inner peace and balance despite your wild-and-sometimes-sadistic-monkey-mind, I invite you to join my colleague Cory Hardaker in Vero Beach, Florida for an immersive meditation weekend for those who want to start or strengthen their personal discipline of meditation so they can have a springboard to develop their ideal selves into an ideal future.Please contact us at Alma Community

 Thanks for reading, and I look forward to meeting you soon!

 Mindfulness of Doom Co-host and Barry University Mindfulness Professor.

 Mindfulness & Meditation

-Brian trains overwhelmed professionals and businesses to fulfill their purpose using mindfulness and meditation.
+Brian trains overwhelmed professionals and businesses to fulfill their purpose using mindfulness and Alternative meditation.
 He is the Professor of Mindfulness at Barry University and the co-host of the Mindfulness of Doom podcast.